 where a is a constant.

 Total DNA loss results from chromatin expansion due both to chromatin opening (dopening) and to DNA unwrapping during nucleosome sliding (dsliding).
-DNA loss scan thus also be expressed as a function of the radial chromatin expansion factor R:
+DNA loss can thus also be expressed as a function of the radial chromatin expansion factor R:

 d=R−1R

-The extra histone loss is due to nucleosomes sliding out of the damaged region, and is expressed as:
+The extra histone loss is due to nucleosomes sliding out of the damaged region (and eventually out of the ROI), and is expressed as:

 h−d=N0−N15RN0